WoNoMute/wonomute.github.io/_drafts/2019-01-14-What-old-mammals-can-teach-us-on-open-source-technologies-and- ourselves.md

 max-width="100%" file="/assets/blog/fediverse_ecosystem_120119_1920.jpg" alt="The Fediverse Ecosystem.
 Retrieved from Fediverse.Party"
 caption="How a Fediverse Ecosystem could lool like, picture retrieved from the website 'Fediverse.Party" %}

 The notion of a global online community is resonating again.
-In a state in which societies are determined in almost every aspects by technological conditions often through mainstream tech platforms that provide cost free services, this notion got somewhat forgotten.
+In a state in which societies are determined in several aspects by technological conditions, mainstream tech platforms that provide cost free services, this notion got somewhat forgotten.
-It is getting even more difficult to imagine if not practice different ways of associating and connecting outside Facebook.
+It got difficult for many people these days to imagine if not practice different ways of associating and connecting outside Facebook & Co.
 It occupied this idea of a 'Global Community' long time and is still not tired of claiming the illusion to connect people while it mainly “exploit[s] a vulnerability in human psychology” by creating a “social-validation feedback loop” as the platforms former Ex-President Sean Parker said.